 The River-Friendly Farm Program is a voluntary certification program designed to recognize farms that protect our shared natural resources through responsible management.
 Today, progressive farmers recognize that environmental excellence is part of a sustainable operation; management practices of today impact the viability of their business in the future.
 Whether located on five or 500 acres, farms that manage their land while protecting the soil and water around them are an asset to the larger community.

 The River-Friendly Farm Program recognizes farmers who take leadership roles as environmental stewards.
 Once the applicant farm meets the criteria for this certification, the producer may use the River-Friendly label as a marketing tool to reach environmentally conscientious customers and raise awareness of local water quality issues.

-Currently, farms in the Raritan River Basin are eligible to apply for the voluntary certification.
-North Jersey RC&D works with each individual applicant to plan, find funding, and implement practices that help protect and enhance water quality in the Raritan River Basin, which provides drinking water for 1.5 million people.
+Farms in Northern New Jersey are invited to apply for this program.
+North Jersey RC&D works with each individual applicant to plan, find funding, and implement practices that help protect and enhance water quality.
+RC&D’s focal areas are Musconetcong River, Neshanic River, and Lopatcong Creek watersheds for this program.

-For more information please contact Grace Messinger by email or call us at 908-441-9191.
+For more information please contact Laura Tessieri by email or call us at 908-574-5368